EFForg/crocodilehunter/README.md

 For wigle database checks you will need to add wigle API keys to your bashrc file like so :

 ```
-export WIGLE_NAME=AIDabb07d7435a3ff9049b95deb48d2dd0b
+export WIGLE_NAME=<wigle name>
-export WIGLE_KEY=dda533573fa55acc4061006bde7a73f9
+export WIGLE_KEY=<wigle key>
 ```
-You will want to get wigle pro API keys or you will hit your request limit very quickly
+You will want to get wigle pro API keys or you will hit your request limit very quickly.

 To run the full project, use: